kush-jain/redis-python/README.md

 ## Dependencies

 Tested with Python 3.9+
-Requires `pytest` if you need to run local test cases
+Requires `pytest` and `pytest-asyncio` if you need to run local test cases

 ## How to use